kailash-manasarovar/statement/docs/timeline/2024/october.md

 ## Poison warnings

-- Back in Carrer Furs, I am high every day, all day, I'm even hallucinating - I will realize to what extent when [I return in February 2025](../2025/february.md#paul-helps-me-move-back-to-uk) to collect my belongings.
+- Back in Carrer Furs, I am high every day, all day; I'm even hallucinating - I will realize to what extent when [I return in February 2025](../2025/february.md#paul-helps-me-move-back-to-uk) to collect my belongings.
 - My kidneys are screaming and I'm unstable on my feet.
 - My vision is extremely blurry.
 - Online, I start to see a lot of references to poisoning.